soup-dog/shit-hash/specification.md

 - ShitHash

 ### Parameters
-A single parameter of the most generic type the implementation language offers.
+A single optional parameter of the most generic type the implementation language offers.
 Ideally, a single implementation handles all possible datatypes in a language.
 If this is not possible, overloads should be written that accept all base datatypes of the language.
+If optional parameters are not available in the language, a parameterless overload should be included.

 The parameter should have a name appropriate to the implementation language.